giiita/refuel/README.md

 ```

 Classes that inherit AutoInjector are registered automatically when DI container is initialized.<br/>
+Resolve dependencies only within the jar archive that scaladia was shipped with.<br/>
 However, when automatically injecting the object definition, it must be defined in a statically accessible hierarchy, such as top level.<br/>
 In AutoInjector, when multiple dependencies of the same type are registered, it is not guaranteed which one is injected.
 Please use Injector in such a case.